-Using the siting analysis detailed in Appendix A, one location in Northwest OR demonstrated the lowest combination of geospatially controlled costs at large facility capacities for SAF manufactured using either GFT or ATJ.
-The MSP for the ATJ production includes the impact of non-fuel co-products.
+Using the siting analysis detailed in Appendix A, two locations, one in Northwest OR and one in the Western Columbia River region, demonstrated the lowest combination of geospatially controlled costs at large facility capacities for SAF manufactured using either GFT or ATJ.
+The

+MSP for the ATJ production includes the impact of non-fuel co-products.
 If these co-products are changed or eliminated, the MSP will change as well.
-If the SAF manufactured in Northwest OR is sent to the Portland International Airport (PDX) or the Seattle-Tacoma International Airport (SEA), the delivery cost will add \$0.05/gal or \$0.17/gal, respectively to the MSP.
+If the SAF manufactured in Northwest OR is sent to the Portland International Airport (PDX) or the Seattle-Tacoma International Airport (SEA), the delivery cost will add \$0.03/gal or \$0.10/gal, respectively to the MSP.
+The transport costs for the Western Columbia River region to PDX is the same at \$0.03/gal, but drops to \$0.07/gal to SEA.

-A second scenario enabled the model to select three facilities to be built simultaneously, and the model selected locations in Northwest OR, South Puget Sound, WA and Northwest ID for SAF delivered to SEA (Figure 6).
-A potential location near the OR-WA border would replace the South Puget Sound location if the SAF is allowed to go to the lowest cost airport, PDX.
-It should be noted that even with the distance between the facility locations, adding the WA location increased the delivered feedstock costs to Northwest OR.
+A second scenario enabled the model to select three facilities to be built simultaneously, and the model selected locations in Northwest OR, Western Columbia River and Northwest ID for SAF delivered to SEA (Figure 6).
+It should be noted that adding the Western Columbia River location increased the delivered feedstock costs to Northwest OR.